jquery/learn.jquery.com/page/javascript-101/scope.md

 ## A Word of Caution

-If you declare a variable and forget to use the `var` keyword, that variable is automically made global.
+If you declare a variable and forget to use the `var` keyword, that variable is automatically made global.
 So this code would work:

 ```
 function myFunc() {